 The X-Matrix is Hoshin Kanri’s powerful visualization aid that is used to manage the detailed strategic planning.
-It has many similarities with other strategy planning tools such as the Balanced Scorecard, OKRs and OGSM.
+It has many similarities with other strategic planning tools such as the Balanced Scorecard, OKRs, and OGSM.

 However, the X-Matrix has several key differences that make it head and shoulders above the rest in terms of building alignment, accountability and focus.
 If you are now wondering why, read on.

 What is an X-Matrix?

 A typical X-Matrix (sometimes simply known as a Hoshin Matrix), as pictured below, is traditionally stored in an Excel file or printed on an A3 piece of paper.